nesyconf/nesyconf/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 permalink: /
+title: Home
-title: 19th International Conference on Neurosymbolic Learning and Reasoning (NeSy 2025)
+fulltitle: 19th International Conference on Neurosymbolic Learning and Reasoning
 layout: home
 ---